jsa2/aad-auth-n-z/readme.md

-## Azure Service Authentication and authorization table
+## Azure Service Authentication and Authorization table

-This is table for reviewing authn/z cross-service security in Azure.
-It's made publicly available so it can be referred  in documentation as URL.
+This is table for reviewing Azure Service Authentication and Authorization cross-service security in Azure.
+It's made publicly available so it can be referred in any documentation as URL.

 - [Azure Service Authentication and authorization table](#azure-service-authentication-and-authorization-table)
   - [MS references](#ms-references)